willpgreen/NYT-Article/README.md

 # NYT-Article
-A recreation of an NYT article web layout
+A recreation of an NYT article web layout.
+This was an exercise to practice positioning html elements with css.